dyamon/backupbox/README.md

 The whole thing would need to be:

 - Simple:
-    it needs to do one thing, and has to do it well.
+    it needs to do one thing, and has to do it well, while adhering to the [workflow].
+    No useless customization or options.
     Hopefully it should be straightforward to use even for someone with limited technical skills;

 - Portable and compact: